Ayoaris/axxess/README.md

 ### Starting the Project

-To start the project, use the following command:
+To start the project "AxxessMovies.com", use the following command:

 ```
+Clone the repository
+Installation: Yarn install
-yarn dev
+Run command : yarn dev

 ```

 ### Styling and Responsiveness